FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/transferSites/TransferSites-FTP.md

          <td>Enable FIPS Transfer Mode         </td>
          <td><p>Restrict FTPS to use only FIPS 140-2 Level 1 certified cryptographic libraries.
 This option is displayed when <strong>Use FTPS</strong> is selected.</p>
 <p>When you enable FIPS transfer mode, the panel expands with an additional field where you specify the desired set of cipher suites to be used in FIPS mode for server-initiated transfers through this site.
 By default, this set is populated with the cipher suites as defined in the <code>Ftps.FIPS.SIT.Ciphers</code> configuration option.</p>
 <p>You can add or remove cipher suites.
-The supported FIPS cipher suites from which you can select when adding a new one are listed in <a href="../../../c_st_fipstransfermode/r_st_required_ciphers_cipher_suites" class="MCXref xref">Advertised ciphers and cipher suites</a>.
+The supported FIPS cipher suites from which you can select when adding a new one are listed in <a href="../../../c_st_fipstransfermode/r_st_required_ciphers_cipher_suites">Advertised ciphers and cipher suites</a>.
 Note that both the sender and the recipient must use supported FIPS ciphers suites.
 Otherwise, the transfer will fail.</p>         </td>
       </tr>
       <tr>
          <td>SITE command         </td>